iterative/mlem.ai/content/docs/command-reference/apply-remote.md

 # apply-remote

-Apply a deployed-model (possibly remotely) to a dataset.
-The resulting dataset will be saved as a MLEM object to `output` if provided.
+Apply a deployed-model (possibly remotely) to data.
+The results will be saved as a MLEM object to `output` if provided.
 Otherwise, it will be printed to `stdout`.